Bernardo, New Mexico: Birdlife

 The New Mexico Department of Water Game and Fish manages the Bernardo Wildlife Management Area, a unit of the Ladd S. Gordon Waterfowl Complex.
 It covers 1700 acre that have been set aside to provide a winter habitat for waterfowl such as ducks and geese and for sandhill cranes.
 A flock containing as many as 5,000 cranes may congregate at one time in the area.
 There are three observation decks along a 2.8 mi dirt road near the Rio Grande.
 A separate 3 mi loop goes through some of the huge, undeveloped area of grasslands along a deep channel of the Rio Puerco.

 Fields of parched corn and of alfalfa are planted to provide bird food.
 The birds are wary of predators such as coyotes who may lurk in the standing corn, but sections are pulled down for them so they can eat in safety.
 In the winter some of the fields may be flooded, or there may be ponds where the cranes roost for safety.
 Mule deer sometimes share the fields with the birds.

+Climate

+According to the Köppen Climate Classification system, Bernardo has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Bernardo was 113 F on June 26, 1994, while the coldest temperature recorded was -20 F on January 8, 1971.